aes-erlangen/aes-erlangen.github.io/content/about.md

         <a href="#"></a>
     </div>
     <span>
     Hi, I am Aru.
 I am studying Information & Communication Technology Masters with Media Processing specialisation at FAU.
 I'm here because I love Signal Processing!!
 I am fascinated with looking at problems from a multidimensional signals & systems perspective.
 I got interested in audio as a lot of DSP-related concepts are deeply linked to the audio signal processing.
 I have almost zero idea of music, but I am taking some courses related to music signal processing and trying to understand the math behind music signals.
 Apart from audio, I am interested in any kind of signal processing, e.g., image processing, computational neuroscience, etc. Especially, I am always up for discussions and listening to others experiences about wavelets, filterbanks, and possible collaboration between signal processing and physics.
 Hoping to meet more people enthusiastic about music, audio/signal processing, and get to know about their hobbies and interests (see, signal processing can be a door to meeting new friends!).
-Always happy to discuss about books (technical and story), movies, funny musical instruments, comics (super hero and non-super hero), sci-fi stuff (ok, I can't resist mentioning Doctor Who anymore), etc.

-Currently reading: Sync by Stephen Strogatz.

-My book suggestion to anyone any time: Totto Chan- The Little Girl at the Window by Tetsuko Kuroyanagi
+Always happy to discuss about books (technical and story), movies, funny musical instruments, comics (super hero and non-super hero), sci-fi stuff (ok, I can't resist mentioning Doctor Who anymore), etc. Currently reading: Sync by Stephen Strogatz.
+My book suggestion to anyone any time: Totto Chan- The Little Girl at the Window by Tetsuko Kuroyanagi.
 See you at AES events!
     </span>
 </div>
 <br>